levinotik/sprastic/README.md

 ##Getting started

-A client can be used inside or outside of the context of an ActorSystem.
+There are two ways to use the client.

+1. As a plain old ActorRef
+2. As an instance of a SprasticClient

-**Within your ActorSystem** (if you're using Akka in your project, you'll want to use this) :
+**As an ActorRef** (if you're using Akka in your project, you'll want to use this) :

 ```scala
 val client = SprasticClient(context) // <-- this is just an ActorRef
 client !
 Get("twitter", "tweet", "1")
 ```

+If you're using the ActorRef way, the "client" can be created millions of times if need be since it's simply creating a new Actor.

-**Outside of an ActorSystem** (if you're not using Akka in your project, you'll have to use this):
+**As a SprasticClient** (if you're not using Akka in your project, you'll have to use this):

 ```scala
 val client = SprasticClient() // <-- instance of a SprasticClient